How to Lose 20 Pounds in 3 Months – Start Today!

 What is the best way to do that?

 Is it by starving and eating less?

-The answer is no, because there is no reason or need to starve your body.
+The answer is no because it is unnecessary to cause distress to your body.

-Your body needs energy, your brain needs glucose to think, to remember and to learn.
+Your body needs energy, and your brain needs glucose to think, remember, and learn.

 I also say no, this is not necessary.

 The amino acids from protein powders, if you use them, are going to build or repair muscle tissue.

 And if you only use protein powders and limit carbs, you will be missing a vital macronutrient (carbohydrates) that is the preferred energy source (carbs turn into glucose) for all the cells of your body.